Shellability and homology of $q$-complexes and $q$-matroids: Homology of -Spheres and Uniform -Complexes

 This section is divided into three subsections.
 In \S~\ref{ss1} below, we review some preliminaries concerning finite topological spaces and their homotopy.
 Next, we consider $q$-spheres and explicitly determine their reduced homology groups in \S~\ref{ss2}.
-Finally, in \S~\ref{ss3}, we consider $q$-complexes that are shellable and outline an attempt to determine their homology.
+These results are then generalized in \S~\ref{newss3} to $q$-complexes associated to arbitrary uniform $q$-matroids.